Monika1244/Lending_Club_Case_Study/README.md

-**Developed as part of the Exloratory Data Analysis Module required for Post Graduate Diploma in Machine Learning and AI - IIIT,Bangalore.**
+**Developed as part of the Exploratory Data Analysis Module required for Post Graduate Diploma in Machine Learning and AI - IIIT,Bangalore.**